haski333/Netro/README.md

 This shouldn't really be a problem as not all of your **server** modules will be in ReplicatedStorage

-But if you really wanna keep your **server** code private and protected from being copied, you have a way to that
+But if you really wanna keep your **server** code private and protected from being copied, you have a way to do that

 In the module settings you pass when making your **shared module**/**system** you have a setting called **ExternalServerModule** and ill show you how to use it